-So what do you do when the opener remote doesn’t work?
+So what do you do when the remotes don’t work?
 You press the remote and the garage door doesn’t move.

 What You Should Do Next